True Believers by Harriet Diamond for The AC Times

 Completely revised and updated Perfect Phrases for Motivating and Rewarding Employees.

-RELEASED, APRIL 2010!
-Perfect Phrases for Writing Company Announcemnts also available in Portuguese.
+Perfect Phrases for Writing Company Announcements also available in Portuguese.

-TRANSLATION!
-Team Building That Gets Results is now available in Chinese through China Machine Press.
+Team Building That Gets Results is available in Chinese through China Machine Press.